hackerati/machine-learning-tutorial/ml_task.md

 The challenge is to create the best possible recommendation system.
 Various features are included for the songs (tempo, title, year, [bag-of-words] lyrics, loudness, mfcc-like features, etc.)

 Listening history of users is also provided.
+You can play around with classifiers and feature sets, and try to find the best combination for optimal recommendation accuracy.

 [1] Thierry Bertin-Mahieux, Daniel P.W.
 Ellis, Brian Whitman, and Paul Lamere.